Martha Doan: Education and career

 Martha Doan would eventually hold 4 collegiate level degrees.
 She earned her B.S. at age 19, from Purdue University.
 Her next year of study would be directed at the pursuit of a B.L. from Earlham College in English Literature.
 Afterwards, she received an M.S. from Purdue.

 Her final degree came from Cornell University.
 During her time at Cornell, she pursued a Doctorate of Science (Sc.D.) in chemistry.
 Her studies were funded by the Henry W. Sage Fellowship offered to select graduate students at Cornell.
 Her work towards this advanced chemistry degree revolved around the research of thallium and related compounds.
 In 1896, the year that she received her Sc.D., she was listed as a co-author for a paper regarding the thallium related compounds, that would be published by the American Chemical Society.
 She was the first woman to receive a doctoral degree in chemistry from Cornell.

 Another publication of Martha Doan's is the Index to Literature of Thallium 1861-1896.
 This index was unanimously recommended to the Smithsonian Institution by a committee from the American Association for the Advancement of Science.
 It would go on to appear in Miscellaneous Collections at the Smithsonian Institution in 1899.
 Her last publication was a translation of Radio Indicators and other selected topics in Inorganic Chemistry.

 In addition to being a published chemist, Martha Doan taught for a majority of her life.
 Her first job in teaching was at Manual Training High School, in Indianapolis.
-She was then quickly offered a position at Vassar College, where she taught as an instructor for 14 years.
+She was then offered a position at Vassar College, where she taught as an instructor for 14 years.
 After teaching at Vassar College, she went on to be both a professor and dean of women at Earlham College.
 She stayed at Earlham until 1926.
-Three years later, she became a professor and dean of women for yet another College, Iowa Wesleyan College and held this position until 1937.
-There were several occasions where she served as an active or assistant dean of women during summer semesters at other institutions.
-During her deanship's, there were no indicators of difficulties, and she concerned herself with expanding the available educational opportunities.
+Three years later, she became a professor and dean of women for Iowa Wesleyan College and held this position until 1937.
 Her pursuits as an administrator included further developing strong teaching, research, and university extension work.

 Recognition, honors and awards

-Throughout her career, Martha was highly involved in several organizations in the scientific and academic realm.
-After retirement she was an active member of the community.
-Her dedication to science and academia earned her several honors and awards from various institutions.